mytechnotalent/Simple-Agent/README.md

     Detected macOS.
 Checking if Ollama is installed...
     Ollama is already installed.
     Managing Ollama process...
-    Found running Ollama process with PID: 84768 86693.
-Killing it...
     Starting ollama serve in the background...
     ollama serve is now running in the background.

-    sh: line 1: 86693: command not found

 ## Obtain `mixtral:8x7b` Model